aws/copilot-cli/site/content/docs/concepts/environments.en.md

 ###  Load Balancers and DNS

-If you set up a Load Balanced Web Service or Backend Service with the `http` field in its manifest, Copilot will set up an internet-facing Application Load Balancer, to be shared among all load-balanced services within that environment.
+If you set up a Load Balanced Web Service or Backend Service with the `http` field in its manifest, Copilot will set up an Application Load Balancer, to be shared among all load-balanced services within that environment.
+Load Balanced Web Services' ALBs are internet-facing, while Backend Services' are internal.
 Your load balancer is allowed to communicate with other Copilot services in your VPC.

 Optionally, when you set up an application, you can provide a domain name that you own and is registered in Route 53.
 If you provide a domain name, each time you spin up an environment, Copilot will create a subdomain environment-name.app-name.your-domain.com, provision an ACM cert, and bind it to your Application Load Balancer so it can use HTTPS.